xenago/nix-scripts/guacamole/README.md

 12. Change the password of the admin user

-13. Set up nginx (see `guacamole_site_nginx.conf`), replacing `guacamole.local` with the guacamole IP address or hostname from the perspective of the nginx server.
+13. Set up nginx (see `guacamole_site_nginx.conf`), replacing `guacamole.local` with the guacamole IP address or hostname from the perspective of the nginx server, and `guacamole.domain.com` with the domain name used.
 Make sure to generate certs with e.g. certbot.